A while back, while cleaning up some of the stuff I left at my mom’s house years ago, I found an old spreadsheet I created with all of my bills on it.

-If you are currently rockin’ a Maserati or some other expensive vehicle, another option you have is to downsize your car.
-This could also be an option for any vehicle.
+If you are currently rockin’ a brand new car or some other expensive vehicle, another option you have is to downsize your car.
+This could be an option for any vehicle.
 If you only drive 10 minutes from your house on a regular basis, it might be worth it to trade in even a used vehicle valued at $12,000 for a beater that runs for $2,000.

 This could also work if you are currently a two car family and hardly use the second car, it may be easy to sell one and keep the other.
 If you live in a big urban environment that has a lot of public transportation options (like Chicago), it may be worth giving up driving a vehicle entirely.

 Now, this is not to say that you can’t afford the vehicle you’re currently driving.
 The point is to ask yourself, “Is this getting in the way of my other financial goals or could this money be used elsewhere?”

 Think for a moment about what city you live in or near.
 Moving from one city to another can drastically change your lifestyle.